SamirJouni/CodingChallenge6/README.md

 # CodingChallenge6
-This is my attempt at the 6th coding challenge.
+This is my attempt at the 6th coding challenge from the [Zero To Mastery community](https://github.com/zero-to-mastery).